 "Give yourself a fist bump," Foggs says.
 By congratulating yourself after completing the habit, you will be more likely to repeat it, according to Fogg's research.

 Fogg says you'll eventually "do more of the habits in time that you hadn't planned and you'll also be less fearful to try to attempt other changes."

 The habits people want to make part of their routine the most are around productivity, according to a recent study conducted by Fogg's team.
-Productivity beat the desire for habits that have to do with being financially secure and losing weight.
+Productivity beats the desire for habits that have to do with being financially secure and losing weight.

 A good small habit for productivity, says Fogg, is putting your phone on do not disturb mode as soon as you sit down at your desk.
 When the habit takes hold, it will have a ripple effect and eventually boost your productivity, he says.
-That's because doing small habits, you'll "be less fearful to try to attempt other changes."
+That's because by doing small habits, you'll "be less fearful to try to attempt other changes."